icopy-site/awesome-cn/docs/awesome/GoBooks.md

 <a href="https://leanpub.com/12fa-docker-golang"><img src="https://s3.amazonaws.com/titlepages.leanpub.com/12fa-docker-golang/hero?1503844662" width="120px"/></a>

-这本书充满了关于如何使用 Docker 和 Go 创建终极 12 Factor 应用程序的示例. 它涵盖了各个步骤 [The Twelve-Factor App](https://github.com/dariubs/GoBooks/blob/master/12factor.net) guidelines and how to implement them with Go and Docker.
+A book filled with examples on how to use Docker and Go to create the ultimate 12 Factor applications.
+It goes over individual steps of [The Twelve-Factor App](https://github.com/dariubs/GoBooks/blob/master/12factor.net) guidelines and how to implement them with Go and Docker.

 ### [Build SaaS apps in Go](https://buildsaasappingo.com)

 <a href="https://buildsaasappingo.com"><img src="https://buildsaasappingo.com/public/basaig.jpg" width="120"/></a>

-我们将一起构建一个强大的、API 优先的、可重用的代码库，适用于
-building a SaaS or vanilla web application.
+Together, we'll build a strong, API-first, reusable codebase suitable for building a SaaS or vanilla web application.
 By the end of the book you'll have a solid framework to use as the starting point for future projects.